lsund/dotfiles/README.md

 ...
 And more than a few *sh utility scripts.

 To automatically install symlinks, call `shell/install-symlinks`.
-This will create a `$HOME/.$file -> $DOTFILES/$file` link for every configuration file in this repository.
+This will create the dotfile `$HOME/.$file -> $DOTFILES/$file` link for every configuration file in this repository (ignoring the scripts).